MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-average-cost.md

 > [!NOTE]
 >  The valuation date is set to the last day in the average cost period, which in this case is the last day of the month.

  The following table shows the same item ledger entries after the **Adjust Cost - Item Entries** batch job has been run.
-The average cost per month is calculated and applied to the inventory decreases.
+The average cost per month is calculated and applied to the stock decreases.

 |**Posting Date**|**Item Ledger Entry Type**|**Quantity**|**Cost Amount (Actual)**|**Entry No.**|
 |---------------------------------------|---------------------------------------------------|------------------------------------|----------------------------------------------------|------------------------------------|